 In antitrust law there is a debate, known as Schumpeter-Arrow?based on the initial intellectual adversaries, Joseph Schumpeter and Kenneth Arrow?which concerns whether monopoly power leads to innovation.
-On the pro-monopoly side, Schumpeter believed that companies with market power have economies of scale and financial stability, which allow them to invest more capital into R&D. By contrast, more competitive firms have to focus their energy—and money—into maintaining their competitiveness.
+On the pro-monopoly side, Schumpeter believed that companies with market power have economies of scale and financial stability, which allow them to invest more capital into R&D. By contrast, more competitive firms have to focus their energy?and money?into maintaining their competitiveness.
 On the other side of the debate, Arrow argued that monopolists have no incentive to innovate.
 Anti-monopolists preach the gospel that competition begets innovation.
 Consumers will gravitate towards companies that are offering new and better services.

 In reality, each view holds some validity, depending on the specific market at issue.
 In some markets, market power might have a more positive effect on innovation.
 For example, in certain markets?usually referring to patents?many believe that monopolies are sometimes necessary.
 The most commonly mentioned market of this nature is the development of new pharmaceuticals.
 Pharmaceutical companies claim they need the promise of a monopoly on their work if they are going to invest enormous research dollars into a new drug (whether or not this is actually true is another discussion for another day).

-services, the Schumpeterian view that companies with dominant market power will invest their profits into innovation is both implausible and disproven.
+In most other markets, however, monopoly power is likely to do more harm than good.
+For example, in the market for Internet services, the Schumpeterian view that companies with dominant market power will invest their profits into innovation is both implausible and disproven.
 As Brendan Greeley wrote in Business Insider: